kallemickelborg/agentic-ai/README.md

 ## Roadmap

+- [ ] Implement the Conclusion state
+- [ ] Implement Embase API access
+- [ ] Implement PICO Search Option for research paper literature review
+- [ ] Implement paper access type (Open Access, Paywalled, etc.) tag
+- [ ] Implement citation scoring of entire research paper pdf rather than abstract
+- [ ] Improve the UI/UX on the frontend

+### Potential Roadmaps

+- [ ] Implement research question critique agent state

+## Backlog

 This project is a work in progress, and so needs more work to be fully functional.
 Below is a list of tasks.

-- [ ] Finish the Conclusion state placeholder
-- [ ] Add functions for Conclusion state
+- [x] Add state transition to move between states (02/01/2025)
-- [x] Add a proper state transition system for the frontend (move between states)
+- [x] Implement proper component structure and file path organization on the frontend (03/01/2025)
 - [ ] Refactor functions for each state for better readability and maintainability
 - [ ] Add more descriptive logging and error handling for debugging and troubleshooting
-- [ ] Improve the UI/UX for the frontend for better user experience and legibility
 - [ ] Add proper DSPy instantiation of prompt optimization
+- [ ] Break up main app.py (serverless function) into smaller callable functions

 ## Getting Started